Banking and Securities

 Average number of days for turnaround of independent depository institution examinations

-The Pennsylvania Department of Banking and Securities regulates nearly 200 financial institutions throughout the commonwealth, including: banks, savings banks, bank and trust companies, credit unions and trust companies.
+The Pennsylvania Department of Banking and Securities regulates over 160 financial institutions throughout the commonwealth, including: banks, savings banks, bank and trust companies, credit unions and trust companies.

-Percentage of depository and non-depository examiners with the highest certification available for their level of experience
+Percentage of eligible depository and non-depository examiners with the highest certification available for their level of experience

-The Department of Banking and Securities places high value on employee satisfaction and development to ensure a motivated workforce.
-The department encourages staff to earn certifications relevant to their field of work.
-This is demonstrated by our high percentage of credentialed staff.
-A highly skilled workforce is essential to providing strong regulatory oversight, especially in the current economic environment and is a required aspect of accreditation.
+The Department of Banking and Securities encourages staff to earn certifications relevant to their field of work.
+A highly skilled workforce is essential to providing strong regulatory oversight and is a required aspect of accreditation.

 Percentage of all non-depository licensees examined

-The Pennsylvania Department of Banking and Securities licenses more than 25,000 non-bank ("non-depository") lenders, including mortgage brokers, originators, lenders and servicers; auto sales finance companies; debt management and debt settlement companies; check cashers; consumer discount companies; credit services loan brokers; pawnbrokers; and money transmitters.
+The Pennsylvania Department of Banking and Securities licenses more than 37,000 non-bank ("non-depository") lenders, including mortgage brokers, originators, lenders, and servicers; auto sales finance companies; debt management and debt settlement companies; check cashers; consumer discount companies; credit services loan brokers; pawnbrokers; and money transmitters.

 The department’s objective is to conduct examinations on at least 20 percent of all applicable non-depository licensees.
 This is done on a 5-year rotating schedule and is a requirement for the department’s accreditation.
-The department is accredited by the Conference of State Bank Supervisors and American Association of Residential Mortgage Regulators, and is a member of the Money Transmitters Regulators Association and the National Association of Consumer Credit Administrators.
+The department is accredited by the Conference of State Bank Supervisors and American Association of Residential Mortgage Regulators and is a member of the Money Transmitters Regulators Association and the National Association of Consumer Credit Administrators.

 Percentage of Securities Investment Adviser registrants examined on an annual basis

 The department protects investors through securities licensing and examinations to assess compliance with state and federal securities laws and regulations, and to determine appropriate product marketing and sales to Pennsylvania citizens.
 While the department is under the 20 percent objective for total registrants examined, the department examined more than 20 percent of State Registered Investment Advisers located in Pennsylvania.